What Strapi CMS Offers: A Feature Rundown

 Fully Customizable Content Architecture

-One of Strapi's most powerful features is the ability to completely control and configure your content data structure.
-Strapi lets you define content and its types, which are like models or schemas for structuring your content.
-For each type, you can specify various fields with constraints like text, images, components, JSON, relationships to other content, etc.
+One of Strapi's most powerful features offers the ability to completely control and configure your content data structures, allowing users to define custom content types with fields like text, images, components, JSON, and relationships.

-This content modeling can be done visually through the admin panel or directly in code for more control.
-Developers can create exactly the structure needed for their content, rather than being limited to predefined content types.
+This can be done visually via the admin panel or directly in code for greater flexibility, enabling developers to create tailored structures without being limited to predefined content types.

 Role-based Access Control

-Strapi comes with a sophisticated role-based access control system for managing users and permissions.
-You can define roles like Editor, Author, Administrator, etc. You can specify granular permissions like creating, editing, deleting, or publishing content on a per content-type basis.
+Strapi comes with a sophisticated role-based access control system for managing roles and permissions.
+You can define roles like Editor, Author, Administrator, etc. You can specify granular permissions like creating, editing, deleting, or publishing content on a per-content-type basis.

 API and Integrations